Engineering work planned at famous Glenfinnan Viaduct

 The railway crossing completed in 1901 is famous for its picturesque Highlands setting and appearances in the Harry Potter films.

-The work includes some repairs and also coring - drilling to collect samples to help engineers understand the construction of the concrete structure.
+The survey work includes coring - drilling to collect samples to help engineers understand the construction of the concrete structure.

 Highland Council has been asked to approve permission for the work.

-In its application, Network Rail Scotland said University of Dundee concrete specialists had tested concrete mixes to come up with a colour that matched that of the 121-year-old viaduct for use in the repairs and other work.
+In its application, Network Rail Scotland said University of Dundee concrete specialists had tested concrete mixes to come up with a colour that matched that of the 121-year-old viaduct for use in the work.

 The crossing in Lochaber is a huge attraction for thousands of Potter fans and railway enthusiasts.